Tim-Mclennan/Ecommerce-Project/README.md

 - CSS
 - SCSS
 - Javascript
+- React
+- Bootstrap

 ## Features

-- Search feature that allows end users to find a book using the search feature.
-- Utilises Fetch to display data from Google Books API.
-- Displays a modal when user clicks on Book.
-- Modular design, segregation of JS functions (Allows for easier reading, customising and Unit Testing).
+- End user can browse and purchase a PC in an available colour.
+- PCs stored in Google Firestore (Database).

-- Minimalist colour palette.
+- Minimalist colour palette that can be easily modified from a 'themes.scss' module.
+-

 ## Lessons Learned